b-Rocks2718/Dioptase-Assembler/README.md

 ## Extending the assembler

-To add a new instruction, ...
+To add a new instruction, you will need to write a function that consumes that instruction and outputs the corresponding integer. assembler.c contains useful functions to consume registers, immediates, and other tokens.
+Then edit `consume_instruction` in assembler.c.
+Add a new branch to the massive if-statement to detect the keyword for your new instruction, then call your consume function.
 Be aware that adding a new instruction will require changes to the emulator and verilog to go with it.

-To add a new macro, ...
+To add a new macro, modify `expand_macros` in preprocessor.c in a similar way.

 Please add some tests for any extensions